WHAT I TREAT

 Anxiety affects body, mind, and behavior - all at once.
 Physically, people might experience a rapid heartbeat, sweating, muscle tension, or a dry mouth.
 At the same time, they perceive danger or threat, from either outside and/or inside themselves.
 And they usually change their behavior to avoid feared situations or contexts, which increasingly limits them over time.

-Cognitive behavioral treatments have been proven to be highly effective for people with anxiety.
+Cognitive behavioural treatments have been proven to be highly effective for people with anxiety.
 This usually involves some combination of relaxation techniques, identifying and changing anxiety-related thought patterns, and eventually, confronting feared situations and contexts.

 MY TYPICAL CLIENTS